mary3210/harvest-exhange/README.md

 # Future Features
  - incorporating websockets to be able to message other users
  - rating system for each user
- - storefront for each user to show what active listings that particulary user
+ - storefront for each user to show what active listings that user has